grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 We opted for 1) on the grounds that it makes the conjoint popularity output much easier to understand.
 So the model starts from some distance from where we currently are.

+### The model flow TODO

+1. User selects instruments - tax rates etc.
+2. Model calculates consequences - net fiscal position, gainers/losers.
+3. Health calculations based on net income changes (one way - income -> health)
+4. Conjoint popularity based in all three.

+### Components

+We turn now to how we ..

+One slightly testing aspect of developing PPPC is that simple seeming options from the questionnaire can represent pretty major pieces of modelling.
+For example, one of the of the options in the Conjoint questionnaire for paying for changes is 'Tax on wealth'; that sounds simple enough (and it's one button in the user-interface), but it requires a lot of modelling work and strong assumptions.

 #### Income Tax Taxes[^FN-UK-IT]